Intelligent tutoring system: Limitations

 Another criticism of intelligent tutoring systems is the failure of the system to ask questions of the students to explain their actions.
-If the student is not learning the domain language than it becomes more difficult to gain a deeper understanding, to work collaboratively in groups, and to transfer the domain language to writing.
+If the student is not learning the domain language, then it becomes more difficult to gain a deeper understanding, to work collaboratively in groups, and to transfer the domain language to writing.
 For example, if the student is not "talking science" than it is argued that they are not being immersed in the culture of science, making it difficult to undertake scientific writing or participate in collaborative team efforts.
 Intelligent tutoring systems have been criticized for being too "instructivist" and removing intrinsic motivation, social learning contexts, and context realism from learning.

 Practical concerns, in terms of the inclination of the sponsors/authorities and the users to adapt intelligent tutoring systems, should be taken into account.
 First, someone must have a willingness to implement the ITS.
 Additionally an authority must recognize the necessity to integrate an intelligent tutoring software into current curriculum and finally, the sponsor or authority must offer the needed support through the stages of the system development until it is completed and implemented.

 Evaluation of an intelligent tutoring system is an important phase; however, it is often difficult, costly, and time-consuming.
 Even though there are various evaluation techniques presented in the literature, there are no guiding principles for the selection of appropriate evaluation method(s) to be used in a particular context.
 Careful inspection should be undertaken to ensure that a complex system does what it claims to do.
 This assessment may occur during the design and early development of the system to identify problems and to guide modifications (i.e. formative evaluation).
 In contrast, the evaluation may occur after the completion of the system to support formal claims about the construction, behaviour of, or outcomes associated with a completed system (i.e. summative evaluation).
 The great challenge introduced by the lack of evaluation standards resulted in neglecting the evaluation stage in several existing ITS'.